 A word about McNeil Falls: Also located in Katmai Nat’l Park, here is another superbly managed bear-encounter area.
 Like Brooks, you can see lots of bears fishing for salmon up close and personal.
 In fect, it offers closer encounters than Brooks, as there are no managed boardwalks and gated areas at the time of this writing.
 I have seen and encountered bears within inches, and there are more videos online of such encounters.
 Also like Brooks, McNeil has been managed for many decades, by the state of Alaska rather than federal government.
 Generations of bears have also grown up without fear of humans nor desire for them as food sources.

-The drawback to McNeil Falls (aside from the equally expensive price and access), is the lottery system that is used to allow visitors in.
+The drawback to McNeil Falls (aside from the expense and access) is the lottery system that’s used to allow entry.
 You must put your name in and pay various amounts just to be considered for the lottery, with no guarantee that you’ll be chosen.
 But it is another option if you want a little more open scenery and bears without the crowds, costs and restrictions of Brooks Falls.

-Lake Clark and Katmai parks have a supreme combination of estuaries (tidal flats where salmon rivers meet the sea) and mountains, where bears can return to their dens in the fall.
+Lake Clark and Katmai parks have a supreme combination of estuaries and mountains, where bears can return to their dens in the fall.
 Food is plentiful in the tidal areas for 6 months from spring to fall.
 In addition to sedges that are high in protein and other edible plants in the salt marshes, razor clams exist throughout the tide flats, and berries grow on the hillsides.
 Salmon return each summer by the millions to spawn and die upstream, and sometimes seals, whales and other marine carcasses wash up with the tide for a bonus meal.

 The Naknek River flows into Bristol Bay, in southwest Alaska.
-Communities along the river include Naknek, South Naknek, and King Salmon.
+The major communities along the river include Naknek and King Salmon.
 Over 30,000 visitors per year come through Naknek and King Salmon, headed for great fishing, flightseeing and bear viewing throughout the area.
 As the first map shows, popular bear camps are located throughout the Alaska Peninsula, which comprises the same land masses and volcanoes that form the beginning of the Aleutian islands.

 The Naknek River system is made up of several large lakes and interconnected rivers.
 A boat or float plane is necessary for access anywhere to. from and within this system.
-Most of this system, including Naknek Lake, is surrounded by Katmai National Park and Preserve.Much of the rest of the land along the Naknek belongs to Native organizations and private individuals.
+Most of this area is surrounded by Katmai National Park and Preserve.Much of the rest of the land here belongs to Native organizations and private individuals.

 But as alluded to above, this easy convenience has its costs.
 If you pay for everything separately, day flights to Brooks typically cost $1500-2000 per person.
 Meals and lodging in any of the bear camps also cost $1500-2000/day.
 You can lower your per day cost by choosing a multi-day photo tour like those we offer, taking advantage of the volume discounts we get and pass down to our clients.
 Aside from the cost benefit, you also get a private guide with door to door pickup to/from Anchorage, all meals and lodging away from tthe bear camps as well, and other wildlife experiences all around southcentral Alaska.